How to Tell if Pork is Done Without a Thermometer?

 Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase, at no cost to you.
 Thanks in advance for your support!

-A meal can easily be ruined by under- or over-cooking your meat.
+A meal can easily be ruined by under-cooking or over-cooking your meat.
 Many people consider meat to be the best part of the meal, and quite often, it’s the most expensive one too.

-Below, we have highlighted some of the techniques in which you can tell if pork is ready, even without the use of a thermometer, to help you avoid any further mishaps in the kitchen.
+I have highlighted some of the techniques in which you can tell if pork is ready, even without the use of a meat thermometer, to help you avoid any further mishaps in the kitchen.

 Recommended Meat Temperatures

-In 2011, the USDA revised their guidelines for cooking pork and stated that consumers could more easily remember how to cook all meat safely with just three different temperatures.
-Previously, the recommendation was to cook pork to 160 degrees, but with the new guidelines, the USDA has made it clear that eating pork that is slightly pink is okay.
+In 2011, the USDA revised its guidelines for cooking pork and stated that consumers could more easily remember how to cook all meat safely with just three different temperatures.
+Previously, the recommendation was to cook pork to 160 degrees, but the new guidelines state that 145 degrees Fahrenheit is safe.
+The USDA has made it clear that eating slightly pink pork is okay.